O Khazar's Diary

-This is an allies toolbox deck using multiple unique allies.
+This is an swarm deck using multiple unique allies.
 The idea is to put Khazar's Diary into play, breed a bit with The Embrace, defend by putting some allies into play and wait until Khazar's Diary triggers.
 At this point, the dead allies come back into play as wraith to stealth & bleed the successive preys out of the game.

 The high recursion using Sudario Refraction is a strong point of the deck, allowing it to adapt its defence to the table context.
 It is very passive in the game beginning and uses Deflection and Delaying Tactics to defend a much as possible.